General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - Ben Stokes impressed England’s 2019 Cricket World Cup remaining victory over New Zealand – who scored the second-highest variety of runs within the match for England?

-- What number of completely different groups have gained the Premier League because the begin of the inaugural season in 1992/93?
+- What number of totally different groups have gained the Premier League because the begin of the inaugural season in 1992/93?

 - In tennis, who has gained extra Girls’s Singles Grand Slam titles – Martina Navratilova or Serena Williams?